songyingho/metacritic_games_statistics/README.md

 Task 6 [Limitations & Improvements]

-ex) A game called “Marvel's Guardians of the Galaxy” has a user score of “7.1”
-    which is regarded as a good game or fairly recommended game.
-    However, the score of “7.1” is derived from a single user.

-ii) Due to insufficient spending data by publishers, there might be a doubt on the validity of the user/critic scroes.
+i) Due to insufficient spending data by publishers, there might be a doubt on the validity of the user/critic scroes.
     International game publishers have an abiity to spend more money on maketing which might influence critics, whereas small-to medium companies cannot.

-iii) We assumed that good review(scores) of games would increase sales of the game.
+ii) We assumed that good review(scores) of games would increase sales of the game.

-Task 7 [ Important Note ]
+[ Important Note ]

 1) Metacritic website has their own way to calculate the score.
    (Metacritic's scoring converts each review into a percentage, either mathematically from the mark given, or which the site decides      subjectively from a qualitative review.
 Before being averaged, the scores are weighted according to the critic's fame, etc)